eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios agent gets an `UpdateWorkload` message with an added workload that was not started already and the runtime is known, the Agent Manager shall request the corresponding RuntimeFacade to create the workload.
+When the Ankaios agent gets an `UpdateWorkload` message with an added workload that was not started already and the runtime is known, the RuntimeManager shall request the corresponding RuntimeFacade to create the workload.

 Tags:
 - RuntimeManager